logship-io/logsink.github.io/_docs/kusto-where.md

 | where stringColumn contains "abc"
 ```

-The `where` command applies filters to a query.
+The `where` expresion applies filters to a query.
 These filters depend on the column type, and are pushed down to the query optimizer to limit the data returned.

 ## Notes